gagyekum/TwitterSearchEngine/README.md

 1. Open the project (root folder: TwitterSearchEngine) using PyCharm or VSCode
 2. Open terminal and run `source venv/bin/activate`
 3. Run `pip install -r requirements.txt`
-4. create a file with name .env on the root of the project and replace its content with this:
+4. create a file with name .env on the root of the project and replace its content with this: <br />
    SECRET_KEY=<secret_key>
    TWITTER_API_KEY=<twitter_api_key>
    TWITTER_API_SECRET=<twitter_api_secret>